Dip, dive and drink this summer with this ultimate swim to sundowners guide.

 Nielsen Park to The Nielsen, Vaucluse

-This beachside restaurant in Vaucluse opened its doors fairly recently in July 2017, but has been drawing in the crowds with its refined Italian menu and relaxed feel.
+This beachside restaurant in Vaucluse opened its doors in July 2017, and has been drawing in the crowds with its casual beachfront menu and relaxed feel.
 The best part though?
 A stones throw from the restaurant itself is Nielsen Park’s protected shark beach.
 On any given day you’ll find the beach bustling with picnics, birthdays, sunbaking bods and giant inflatable toys.
 Go for an afternoon dip, brush the sand off your feet and head into the Nielsen for sunset drinks in the main restaurant.
-The Nielsen is also BYO, so if you want to bring along your favourite bottle of something chilled you can!

-The Nielsen: Greycliffe Avenue, Nielsen Park, Vaucluse, NSW, 02 9337 7333, the restaurant is open for breakfast on Saturdays and Sundays and lunch & dinner 7 days/week.
+The Nielsen: Greycliffe Avenue, Nielsen Park, Vaucluse, NSW, 02 9337 7333, the restaurant is open for breakfast on Saturdays and Sundays and lunch 7 days/week.